Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 Decoupling Cost Breakdown

-The decision pivots on whether the ABSD saved on the next purchase exceeds the decoupling transaction cost.
-Typical line items on a S$1.5M private condo decoupling:
+It comes down to one comparison: does the ABSD you save on the next purchase beat what the decoupling itself costs?
+Here are the typical line items on a S$1.5M private condo decoupling.

 Cost LineIndicative Amount (S$1.5M condo)